vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 ### Build peak strength I can crush (to 200 lb)

-I can currently crush the 150 lb with both hands, but am unable to crush the 200 lb with either hand.
-My goal is to build toward the point where I can crush the 200 lb, even if it is just for a second.
+I can currently close the 150 lb hand gripper with each of my right hand and my left hand.
+For 200 lb, I am able to close it with my right hand about half the time, but am nowhere near closing it with my left hand.
+My goal is to get to a point where I am consistently closing 200 lb with both my right hand and my left hand.

-It may be that getting to 200 lb requires addressing other constraints, such as increasing protein intake or doing other complementary exercise.
-This is evidenced by the fact that progressing from 100 lb to 150 lb was relatively quick, but progressing from 150 lb to 200 lb has been taking a while (though that's also partly because I haven't been trying that much).
-It would be good to understand and address these, though I would be fine if it takes a while to get to 200 lb.

 Functional relevance: strong peak grip strength can be helpful in sticky situations.
 Probably the most likely real-world scenario where